tinyplex/tinybase/site/home/index.md

 root.unmount(); // !act
 ```

-> ## Apply schemas to tables.
+> ## Apply schemas to tables and values.
 >
-> By default, a Row can contain any arbitrary Cell.
-But you can add a schema to
+> By default, a Store can contain any arbitrary Value, and a Row can contain any
-> a Store to ensure that the values are always what you expect.
-For example, you
+> arbitrary Cell.
+But you can add a ValuesSchema or a TablesSchema to a Store to
-> can limit their types, and provide defaults.
-You can also create mutating
+> ensure that the values are always what you expect: constraining their types,
-> listeners that can programmatically enforce a schema.
+> and providing defaults.
 >
 > In this example, we set a second Row without the `sold` Cell in it.
 The schema
 > ensures it's present with default of `false`.